-A state or local League wishing to act on an issue at the national level must consult with the LWVUS.
-The state League must support a local League's action request.
-Leagues and League members must lobby only their own legislators.
+A state or local League wishing to take action on the federal level must consult with LWVUS.
+Taking action on the federal level includes the following: 1) supporting or opposing federal legislation or administrative actions, 2) working at the national level on an issue that has not been the subject of an LWVUS Action Alert 3) bringing litigation in federal court, or 4) taking legal action involving federal law.
+The state League must support a local League's action request before a Federal Action Request Form is submitted.
+Leagues and League members must only lobby their own legislators.
 Individual members are welcome to act on their own behalf without any mention of or attribution to the League.
 For regional issues, which touch multiple Leagues, all the Leagues in the affected region must be part of the decision-making process.
 LWVUS often helps to facilitate such regional efforts, particularly when the situation involves federal law.